koushikmediga/htmlcss/README.md

                             I am on my way to become a web developer.

-                                 Here I am Creating sample projects by applying the concepts that i am learning
+                                 Here I created a blog like website